Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 .goforj.yml

-.goforj.yml is the render contract for the App.
+.goforj.yml is the render contract for the Project and its Apps.

 It includes fields such as: